Murkowski, Romney back Jackson, all but assure confirmation

-All three Republicans said they did not expect to agree with all of Jackson's decisions, but that they found her well qualified.
-Romney said she “more than meets the standard of excellence and integrity.”
+The senators from Alaska and Utah announced their decisions Monday night ahead of a procedural vote to advance the nomination and as Democrats pressed to confirm Jackson by the end of the week.
+GOP Sen. Susan Collins of Maine announced last week that she would back Jackson, noting her "stellar qualifications” as a federal judge, public defender and member of the U.S. Sentencing Commission.

-With three Republicans supporting her in the 50-50 split Senate, Jackson is on a glidepath to confirmation and on the brink of making history as the third Black justice and only the sixth woman in the court’s more than 200-year history.
-Beyond the historic element, Democrats have cited her deep experience in nine years on the federal bench and the chance for her to become the first former public defender on the court.
+All three Republicans said they did not expect to agree with all of Jackson's decisions, but they found her extremely well qualified.
+Romney said Jackson “more than meets the standard of excellence and integrity."
+Murkowski said she will “bring to the Supreme Court a range of experience from the courtroom that few can match given her background in litigation.”

 People are also reading…